All Episodes

 Yeah, that's exactly right.

-Well, the Iraqis, they so hated America, they didn't want any American troop presence, and they wouldn't agree to us on the status of forces thing.
+The Iraqis, they so hated America, they didn't want any American troop presidents, and they wouldn't agree to us on the status of forces thing.

-Let's just there are one of many sound bites that I could play for you of Obama bragging about getting out of Iraq single-handedly, forecasting that he was gonna get out of Iraq single-handedly, promising he was gonna get out of Iraq single-handedly, sound bites of him bragging about it,
+Let's just, there are one of many sound bites that I could play for you of Obama bragging about getting out of Iraq single-handedly, forecasting that he was going to get out of Iraq single-handedly, promising he was going to get out of Iraq single-handedly.

 You and I agreed, I believe, that there should have been a status of forces agreement.

-Did you oh you didn't you didn't want a status of force?
+You didn't want a status of forces agreement?

 That certainly would not help us in the Middle East.